microsoft/vscode-docs/docs/java/java-gui.md

 ### Create a new JavaFX project

-Now you can simply create a new JavaFX application will very few steps in Visual Studio Code:
+Now you can simply create a new JavaFX application with just a few steps in Visual Studio Code:

 - Step 1: Install the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 - Step 2: In Visual Studio Code, open the command palette **Command Palette**  (`kb(workbench.action.showCommands)`) and then select the command: **Java: Create Java Project**.